thejavascriptways/UALR-MS-InformationScience/README.md

 # UALR
-All content related top MS in UALR
+All content related to MS in UALR